vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/11_cpp17_curry.md

 Remember: we're trying to call `f` by unpacking both `partials...` and `xs...` **at the same time**.
 The `partials...` pack is stored in a special wrapper returned by `FWD_CAPTURE_PACK_AS_TUPLE`.
 The `xs...` pack contains the arguments passed to the lambda.

 The `apply_fwd_capture` takes any number of wrapped *forward-capture pack wrappers* and uses them to invoke an user-provided callable object.
 The wrappers are unpacked at the same time, preserving the original value category.
-Since `xs...` is not wrapped, we're gonna explicitly do so by using the `FWD_CAPTURE_PACK_AS_TUPLE` macro.
+Since `xs...` is not wrapped, we're going to explicitly do so by using the `FWD_CAPTURE_PACK_AS_TUPLE` macro.

 In short, `apply_fwd_capture` will invoke the *`constexpr` variadic lambda* by expanding `partials...` and `xs...` correctly - those values will be then forwarded to the wrapped callable object `yf`.